CjayDoesCode/arch-install-script/README.md

 ## Prerequisites

-- Boot the live environment
+- Boot the live environment.
-- Connect to the internet
+- Connect to the internet.

 ## Usage